davidbone4/cs-327-rogue-game/README.md

    2. I then use a mathematical distance algorithm to connect all rooms with corridors (I can see that it is ugly, I will improve it later).

    3. I finally randomly place an UP staircase and a DOWN staircase in any of the rooms.
-I understand that it is not allowed to go into a corridor, however in professor Shaefer's example, he has a staircase in corridors
+I understand that it is not allowed to go into a corridor, however in professor Sheaffer's example, he has a staircase in corridors

 I have implemented a simple hardness quality in all of the cells, but have not created a dynamically allocated room array (or perhaps I have, I am not exaclty sure)